 As long as you have an idea of what you want to see in each city but are flexible enough to let some of it go if you don't have time, then you can do it.
 It sounds like your wife wants an intense sightseeing trip rather than a relaxing one.
 Totally doable.

 Another thing to keep in mind is what kind of packers you tend to be.
 It's always to over pack, but it's also easy to hand wash items in the hotel sink.
-Also consider that everything you take will be on your back or will be dragged around Italy, and likely souvenirs will be purchased and the bag gets heavier as you go. over 4 years ago
+Also consider that everything you take will be on your back or will be dragged around Italy, and likely souvenirs will be purchased and the bag gets heavier as you go. almost 5 years ago

 How fabulous!
 Last year we drove to Italy (from the UK).
 We spent 4 nights, 3 days in Venice staying just outside because we were driving so it was easier to bus into each day.
 We saw everything we wanted to in those days.
 We drove to Rome and spent another 3 nights there and used the train and metro to get around.
 A friend has just been to Rome and had 4 days 5 nights there and arranged transfer from the airport to and return for her hotel before going.
 We then went to Florence and Pisa staying for a couple of nights each.
 We did stay in less known towns because we had a car and we could and so this isn't all of our itinerary, just a snapshot.

 Last October we flew to naples and caught the bus from the airport to the city (which is easy to do) and then caught the underground to near our hotel.
 Be careful her with your bag.
 I had my wallet pick pocketed on arrival here.
 We stayed 5 nights in naples visiting Pompeii by train and then travelled by train to sorrento staying here for approx 5 days.
 (We caught the bus directly back to the airport from here for 10€ each to go home).
 Had a great time.
 Train travel is frequent and easy to use, but you could also hire a car.
 That would enable you to visit the countryside staying in Agritourismo accommodations.
 You do need to bear in mind that petrol is quite expensive though.
-Enjoy your holiday! over 4 years ago
+Enjoy your holiday! almost 5 years ago